 • Oregano: white flowers; the flavor of oregano varies depending on the climate and soil.

-• Rosemary: flowers are sea foam blue with strong pungent flavor.
+• Rosemary: flowers are seafoam blue with a strong pungent flavor.

 • Sage: light purple hooded flowers make pretty garnish; warm spicy flavor.

 • Thyme: flowers are pale purple; stems are usually harvested just before flowering.